 - The establishment of a residency loan fund to permit worthwhile trainees to continue their education in the face of financial hardships.

 - Establishment of six professorships in the Duke Obstetrics and Gynecology Department, , named for senior faculty members (three of whom were chairs) – the Dr. F. Bayard Carter, Dr. Roy T. Parker, Dr. Walter L. Thomas, Dr. E.C.
 Hamblen, Dr. James Ingram and Dr. Haywood Brown and Dr. W. Allen Addison Professorships.
-Funded from personal resources and gifts from patients, these four professorships now total over $2 million in endowment for the department.
-They are now involved in helping to fund the Departmental Research Fund (Charles B. Hammond Research Endowment Fund).
+Funded from personal resources and gifts from patients, these professorships now total over $2 million in endowment for the Department.
+The Carter Society is now involved in helping to fund the Departmental Research Fund (Charles B. Hammond Research Endowment Fund).
 Additionally, funding for the W. Allen Addison Endowed Professorship, honoring a mentor and leader in the field of female pelvic medicine and reconstructive surgery, is now underway.

 - The Hammond Research Endowment Fund was established in 1998 to honor Dr. Hammond and provides support for basic and clinical research in the Department.
 Duke Ob/Gyn's Annual Charles B. Hammond, MD, Research Day is named in his honor, and Charles B. Hammond, MD, Research Awards are presented to three residents and one fellow based upon their research manuscripts and presentations.